5 Key Challenges and Strategies for Managing Wholesaler and Distributor Warehouse Risks

 Wholesalers and distributors working in industries like furniture, textiles, electronics and food and beverage understand that a safe and secure warehouse is ideal for stocking, processing, packaging, distributing and shipping products.
 Adopting proactive risk management strategies in your warehouse and other facilities can help safeguard items against exposures while they await their next move in the supply chain.

-1. Fire Risk
+1. Fire risk

 Fires are a significant concern for warehouse owners and operators, and they can arise from any number of sources, including high-challenge storage, such as flammable liquids, plastics and aerosols.
 Data from the U.S. Fire Administration estimates $3.7 billion in damages in 2021 from nonresidential building fires.1 A spark from hot work, faulty wiring or lighting can cause enough heat to ignite pallets, boxes and inventory stored in a warehouse.2 Improperly moving combustible materials can create a static charge that can potentially lead to fire.3 Understanding and following local and federal fire suppression guidelines from the Occupational Safety and Health Administration (OSHA) is one of the ways to mitigate fire risk.4